 Dumping (and Misquoting) Starbucks

 I’ve always thought Starbucks Coffee was overrated.
-Usually I go to Caribou Coffee (or Tim Hortons especially when I’m in Canada).
+Usually I go to Caribou Coffee.
 One reason I prefer Caribou is they provide free refills of their “coffee of the day” while you remain in the store.
 Nevertheless, I occasionally enjoyed Starbucks’ cold drinks such as their frappuccinos.
 That changed in March 2013 after reading about Starbucks CEO Howard Schultz affirming his support for same-sex marriage.
 I decided then to avoid Starbucks products altogether.